devetry/skills-front-end/assignments/word-up/README.md

 #### Pearson

-[Pearson][pearson] is some mysterious organization that provides free tech services, or something... honestly IDK who they are.
+[Pearson][pearson] is a textbook publish.
 But their [Dictionary API][pearson-api] is dead-simple to use.
 You don't even need to register for a developer key.

 [pearson]: http://developer.pearson.com
 [pearson-api]: http://developer.pearson.com/apis/dictionaries